CaseyQWood/Buckets/userStories.md

 As a user I should be able to total costs of categories.
 As a user I should be able to select from assorted premade categories.
 As a user I should be able to see all expenses by categories.
+As a user my expenses should be inteligently diveded based on category priority

 ### Path /categories
 ### Path /categories/:id